Exploring motherhood, serial killers and the android-as-alien in Ridley Scott’s 1979 horror hybrid.

 Mothers and gods

-In Alien prequel Prometheus, the human crew are on a mission to discover their creators.
-Things get muddied along the way: partly once again because of capitalism, power and greed, but also because of David’s desire to be more than a robot.
+In Alien prequel Prometheus the human crew are on a mission to discover their creators.
+Things get muddied along the way: partly because of greed, but also because of David’s desire to be ‘a real boy’.
 He wants to create almost as much as Weylan wants to be a god.

 Alien: Covenant shows David finally achieving this.
 He gives birth to the xenomorph – albeit by using Shaw as a surrogate mother (completing the fate she escaped in Prometheus).

 This theme of mis-creation first appears in Alien.
 The ship’s computer is called Mother.
 Ash uses a surrogate to birth the xenomorph, though this time it’s Kane’s body.
 Ash even refers to the alien as ‘Kane’s son’.

 Across the franchise, whenever the alien respawns, it’s through the chest or throat – anywhere other than the womb (with Shaw’s Caesarean delivery/abortion in Prometheus perhaps coming closest to bucking the trend).

-Alien (1979) followed on the heels of the first successful test-tube baby (Louise Brown, 1978), so it’s possible to see the film as a reflection of its time – when science was experimenting with conception beyond the womb.
+Alien (1979) followed on the heels of the first successful test-tube baby (Louise Brown, 1978), so you could see the film as a reflection of its time – when science was experimenting with conception beyond the womb.

 This new vision of creation is not without its dangers: in fact, it seems almost indistinguishable from death.
 Of course, it’s not life that the corporate gods seek in the Alien franchise, but power … and that can be achieved through either creating OR killing.
 This is the lesson for the androids – and they learn quickly.